sebastianpech/JuliaKara.jl/README.md

 The above used macro for interaction e.g. `@w1` basically translate `@w1 f(args...)` to `f(w1,args...)`.
 Thus as all the above methods have `world` as their first argument they can also be called using the world macro.
-This also works for custom methods like:
+This also works for custom methods:

 ```jl
 function turnAround(wo,ka)